-While the start of a new calendar year can be the perfect time to set new fitness goals, it’s up to us, ladies, to listen to our bodies to set realistic, smart and safe fitness goals.
+While setting new intentions is always a good thing, having a defined end game is equally as important.
+The instinct is to go big, but in reality it’s always best to listen to our bodies to set realistic, smart and safe fitness goals.
 What’s the benefit?
 It’s two-fold.
 Fitness isn’t a one-size-fits-all mentality.
 No two women are the same – and those of us in our fifties and sixties certainly aren’t in the same place as women in their twenties and thirties.
 Our bodies are different, and we have to account for these differences when we set our fitness goals.
 The benefit here is that if we take the time to recognize and set smaller, realistic goals, we’re more likely to accomplish them.Read More